Get to know the manager of Loriga SICAV

 The other big change that is received on the market of equities is of technical type.
 In the sectors of more cyclical character (banks, basic resources, chemistries, industrial), as well as in the German DAX, that you usually anticipate to the general movements of the market, you can appreciate how bearish service channels are being broken or figures of tendency change are confirmed.
 Of consolidating this movement, the market would be able to be leaving back the initiated downward trend in April of last year.
 So far, have positioned us increasing something the risk in equities and, in particular, in the banking sector, where until now barely had exhibition.
 The banking sector is still that one of worst behaviour in the year (-21 % YTD), but they start to change some things, particularly the idea of that the regulator would be able to relieve the pressure on the sector in the future, and of that the volume of credit can grow in virtue of different economic policies, fiscal and rise expansion of the investment in infrastructures.

-Until the draft of this report (close of 6 September), the performance so far this year in the SICAV is of the-1.7 %, when dealing with falls of the-6%/-7% in the European equities and slight gains in fixed-income.
+As this report is being written (close 6 September), the performance so far this year in the SICAV is -1.7%, compared to falls of 6%/7% in European equities and slight gains in fixed income.
 The daily volatility of the portfolio from its birth follows under 5%, that is, almost five times less than that which you can observe in the market indexes.

-After recent movements, our net investment in equities (taking into account coverages) it is of the 21 %.
+After recent movements, our net investment in equities (taking into account coverages) it is 21%.
 In the field of the fixed-income, in the latest three months have added to the portfolio two ETFs, one of them of high yield European, and another of American bonds linked to the inflation.